 - Organizational and research projects

-- Assist on front lines working directly with guests for special events, emergencies, etc.
+- Work front line positions as needed, interacting directly with guests for special events, emergencies, etc.

 - Communicate with guests via phone/email for questions